willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

 }
 This would produce the following result:
 Name : James Age : 20

-Benefits of Encapsulation:
+**Benefits of Encapsulation:**<br />
-The fields of a class can be made read-only or write-only.
++The fields of a class can be made read-only or write-only.
-A class can have total control over what is stored in its fields.
++A class can have total control over what is stored in its fields.
-The users of a class do not know how the class stores its data.
++The users of a class do not know how the class stores its data.
 A class can change the data type of a field and users of the class do not need to change any of their code.

-ABSTRACTION
+**ABSTRACTION**<br />
 Abstraction is the quality of dealing with ideas rather than events. for example when you consider the case of e-mail, complex details such as what happens soon you send an e-mail, the protocol your email server uses are hidden from the user, therefore to send an e-mail you just need to type the content, mention the address of the receiver and click send. like wise in Object oriented programming Abstraction is a process of hiding the implementation details from the user, only the functionality will be provided to the user.
-In other words user will have the information on what the object does instead of how it does it.
+In other words user will have the information on what the object does instead of how it does it.<br />
-In Java Abstraction is achieved using Abstract classes, and Interfaces.
+In Java Abstraction is achieved using Abstract classes, and Interfaces.<br />
-Abstract Class
+**Abstract Class** <br />
-A class which contains the abstract keyword in its declaration is known as abstract class.
+A class which contains the abstract keyword in its declaration is known as abstract class.<br />
-Abstract classes may or may not contain abstract methods ie., methods with out body ( public void get(); ) But, if a class have at least one abstract method, then the class must be declared abstract.
+Abstract classes may or may not contain abstract methods ie., methods with out body ( public void get(); )<br />
+But, if a class have at least one abstract method, then the class must be declared abstract.<br />
-If a class is declared abstract it cannot be instantiated.
+If a class is declared abstract it cannot be instantiated.<br />
 To use an abstract class you have to inherit it from another class, provide implementations to the abstract methods in it.
-If you inherit an abstract class you have to provide implementations to all the abstract methods in it.
+If you inherit an abstract class you have to provide implementations to all the abstract methods in it.<br />
-Example
+Example<br />

-This section provides you an example of the abstract class to create an abstract class just use the abstract keyword before the class keyword, in the class declaration .
+This section provides you an example of the abstract class to create an abstract class just use the abstract keyword before the class keyword, in the class declaration.<br />

 /* File name : Employee.java */
 public abstract class Employee
 {